na-vural/yPrime/README.md

 ## Purpose

-Prime calculation as fast as possible.
+Find prime numbers as fast as possible.

 ## Features